 Our teaching team will cover new trends as they emerge and discuss the latest challenges global brands are facing.

 We will start preparing you for your career from day one and explore different roles in the industry.
 You will be able to put your skills into practice with live industry briefs for brands such as O2, VW and Selfridges.
 You will also benefit from our close proximity to London and our links with big businesses in the City.

-You will also be able to bolster your skills using our close links with the School of Media and Creative Industries and the School of Business, Law and Computing.
+You will also be able to bolster your skills using our close links with the School of Creative and Digital Industries and the School of Business and Law.

 What facilities can I use?